Updating Immunization Records

 - Fax copy of immunization record to 613-966-8145

 Record of TB Skin Test

 If you attended a clinic at Hastings Prince Edward Public Health for a TB skin test, and are unable to find your record, you can obtain a new one by filling out the form Request for Record of Tuberculin Skin Test and submitting it in person or by email to CDCIMM@hpeph.ca.
-You may also submit a request by phone at 613-966-5500 ext.
-221.

 The fee for this service is:

 - $10.00 for TB Test Letter printed from electronic record